devadeepdeb/sporty_shoes/README.md

 Also for admin authentication spring-security-starter has been used with credentials saved in `application.properties` file.

 Swagger UI still needs to be implemented properly in this application.

+## Project Structure

+Outputs will be in 'Images' file
 ‰